stevendanna/stevendanna.github.com/source/_posts/2012-03-10-simple-tools-do-times-and-summarize.markdown

 * require almost no maintenance, and
 * prove repeatably useful after their initial creation.

 This post shares two tools in my `~/bin` that I used this weekend.
-Both were create a while ago for entirely different purposes, but I was still able to easily use them together without modification.
+I created both while ago for entirely different purposes, but was still able to easily use them together without modification.

 ## do.times N COMMAND